openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw_0_0.md

 ### Group 1: Assigned to IN1 input

 This group supports 5 nodes.

 ### Group 2: Assigned to IN2 input

 This group supports 5 nodes.

 ### Group 3: Assigned to IN3 input

 This group supports 5 nodes.

 ### Group 4: Assigned to IN4 input

 This group supports 5 nodes.

 ### Group 5: Reports device status

-This group supports 1 nodes.
+This group supports 1 node.

 ## Technical Information